 Every product is curated with care by our editors and we’ll always give an honest opinion, whether gifted or purchased ourselves.
 If you buy something through our links, we may earn a small commission at no cost to you.

 Though Dr. King generally warns against over-the-counter cosmetics advertised as increasing the length and fullness of eyebrows and lashes (their efficacy has not been critically evaluated), if you are using a product, be sure to apply them to a completely cleansed lash line with an equally clean brush.

 “Latisse provides disposable single-use applicator brushes because this is the safest way to ensure minimum risk of bacterial or fungal contamination and infection,” Dr. King notes.

-The dermatologist does point out another promising option, though the potential side effects may outweigh the gains.
+The dermatologist does point out another promising option when it comes to what makes eyelashes grow.
+However, the potential side effects may outweigh the gains.

 Based on a 2012 Journal of Dermatology study, “Rogaine appears to modestly increase eyebrow growth and is comparable to Latisse,” says Dr. King, who notes that a subsequent study concluded that Rogaine can be a safe and effective treatment for brows.

 “However, Rogaine often causes irritation when applied to the scalp, and the eyelid skin area is generally more sensitive, so this is also possible when used for the eyelashes,” she adds.
 “Side effects from applying Rogaine to the eyebrow area include burning, dryness, itchiness, redness, and scaling.”

 Looking to avoid chemicals and the Sephora fuss altogether?
 A potential eyelash growth aid can likely be found somewhere in your home.
 Vitamin-dense products like aloe vera gels, olive oil, and green tea can reportedly support strong, long eyelash growth while moisturizing agents like shea butter and coconut oil nourish strands and prevent breakage.